fortenforge/defconquals2018-official/README.md

 The attack uses the [LLL algorithm](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm) which is quite possibly the biggest cryptographic hammer out there.
 It can be used to break a dizzying array of cryptographic algorithms, and it shows up in CTFs [all the time](https://ctftime.org/writeups?tags=coppersmith&hidden-tags=LLL%2Ccoppersmith) these days.

 The LLL algorithm solves the problem of *lattice reduction*.
-Simply put, given a set of linearly independent vectors m0, m1, ... mn, the LLL algorithm will try to find a different set of vectors b0, b1, ... bn that span the same space, with the goal of making the resulting vectors *short* (small in magnitude) and *orthogonal*.
+Simply put, given a set of linearly independent vectors m0, m1, ... mn, the LLL algorithm will try to find a different set of vectors v0, v1, ... vn that span the same space, with the goal of making the resulting vectors *short* (small in magnitude) and *orthogonal*.

+To use LLL, we have to set up our input vectors such that an (integer) linear combination of them can result in a very short vector which will indirectly yield the private key.
+The key is that we can our nonce k as 256*b where b is *small*.
+Specifically, b is about 1/256th the size of q.
+With a little arithmetic we can express b as `u + x*t (mod q)` where t and u are simple functions of r, s and our message hash h.

 ### What if it was the *most* significant byte?

-The combination of the buffer overflow and the cryptographic attack makes this problem quite cute.
-However, I'd argue the weird call to the reversal function in order to ensure that the null byte ends up as the least significant byte of the nonce rather than the most significant byte makes the problem a little less interesting.
+The combination of the buffer overflow and the cryptographic attack makes this challenge quite cute.
+However, I'd argue the weird call to the reversal function in order to ensure that the null terminator ends up as the least significant byte of the nonce rather than the most significant byte makes it a little less elegant.
 Why would any real program do that?

 What would happen if that reversal function was never called?
 Well, instead of the least significant byte being 0, the most significant byte would be 0.
 This is still a bias in the nonce!
 Since q is less than 2^160, it might not be a bias of 8 bits, but it's quite close.
 For our particular q the bias ends up being ~7.75 bits, which is plenty.